subor/sdk/docs/en/topics/os.md

 # Ruyi OS

 The operating system installed on the Ruyi console is a version of Windows 10 variably known as __Windows 10 IoT Enterprise__ or __Windows 10 Enterprise LTSB 2016__.
 Note that this is not the same as [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot).
+We only supply the link to download latest version of [Ruyi OS image](http://dev.playruyi.com/uservices), if you REALLY need the old one, contact our support.

 Essentially, it is Windows 10: